nefeltellioglu/ethical_framework/README.md

 of the parameters, it should simply be a matter of adjusting this file.

+Consult the [FAQs](#faqs) if you want to modify this configuration.
+There might be helpful information in there.

 ## `grid-search-opt` branch goals

 - TODO Double check that the percentages in the `BurdenParams` class